solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 Floating-point is evil
 ======================

-The root cause of all of the invariance problems is floating-point arithmetic.
+The root cause of invariance problems is floating-point arithmetic.
 Due to the dynamic precision of floating-point numbers, the accuracy of the number represented by a sequence of processing operations depends on the values of the numbers involved.
-Changing the order of operations changes the value of the intermediate numbers, which changes the precision, which can change the accumulated error, which ultimately changes the final result.
+Changing the order of operations changes the value of the intermediate numbers, which changes the precision, which changes the accumulated error, which ultimately changes the final result.

 This sensitivity to ordering is the reason why IEEE754 is so fussy about